 Welcome to Grand Canyon University (GCU), Arizona's premier private Christian university.
 For more than 65 years, our Phoenix campus has been the gateway to success for countless scholars and industry leaders.
+Our commitment to our Christian worldview is carried out in a loving way that provides greater unity across the university, and our foundational documents help articulate those beliefs and who we are as a community.
 With acres of scenic grounds and outstanding facilities, we invite the next generation of students and working professionals to enjoy the complete university experience.

 GCU is growing rapidly with plans for continued expansion.
 Since 2009, we have invested millions into the university to improve the quality of academic offerings and student experiences.
 This infrastructure includes new classrooms, laboratories, libraries, student support centers, residence halls and recreational facilities.
 In fall 2016, we welcomed a record number of students to our Phoenix campus and we plan to expand our student population and campus facilities going forward.